 - Luggage Wrapping – Secure Wrap provides services in Terminal 5.

 - Medical Services – A medical center is located in Building 22A.
 Take the free shuttle from the Terminals.
-Hours: unknown.
+Hours: 24 hours.

 - Mobile Charging – Recharge your mobile devices at charging stations located landside and airside.